 ‘Come In, Come In’

 The coming storm Works its shoreward will until we hear Bands of tangled lightning sear And hurry near.
-Afternoon rain pats my doubled-over shoulder, warm, And lightly touches hands below rolled sleeves As if to say ‘Come in, come in, Before the final night arrives, Before the last light dies.'
+Afternoon rain pats my doubled-over shoulder, warm, And lightly touches hands below rolled sleeves As if to say ‘Come in, come in, Before the last light dies, Before final night arrives.'
 I leave trowel and pitchfork where they stick, Our acre subsumed in quick eclipse.
 Soon rain roars cold against an upturned cart-- Hammerheaded darts Thrown too hard to dodge or miss.
 All that light allowed to be Kept at bay is bearing down, That kept at sea the sea That's come knocking now.
 Soon lot, house, and all seem lost at sea, An empty pilothouse surmounting a silver surge, Battered branch and clothesline whistling dirge For all of me.
 Moonless windows moan and strain To be let in, let in, To not be witness to how outer storm and outer night Bend low to blow out every light.
 Crouched in our basement hiding place, Thrown shadows fasten cloaks around our heads Crowding eyes toward eyes.
 ‘When all is done and said, This is home, our home' we would doubtless insist If pressed for definition of our case.
 Cradled candles elongate cheek, chin and face Flickering underlit Like lightning in an uncertain fist.

 The Driftwood Collector